aeon-toolkit/aeon/docs/source/user_guide/introduction.rst

 For a list of implemented methods, see our `estimator overview <https://github.com/aeon-toolkit/aeon/blob/main/ESTIMATOR_OVERVIEW.md>`_.

-In addition, sktime includes an experimental high-level API that unifies multiple learning tasks, partially inspired by the APIs of `mlr <https://mlr.mlr-org.com>`__ and `openML <https://www.openml.org>`__.
+In addition, aeon includes an experimental high-level API that unifies multiple learning tasks, partially inspired by the APIs of `mlr <https://mlr.mlr-org.com>`__ and `openML <https://www.openml.org>`__.